lafrenierejm/lafreniere.xyz/content/docs/resume.md

 {{% /details %}}

+- Improved reliability and development iteration speed of LLM agent platform through infrastructure and observability enhancements.
+  - Designed and implemented deployment automation to ensure bit-for-bit reproducibility between stage and production artifacts.
+  - Implemented observability in Python backend to assist in troubleshooting and enable usage metrics collection.
+    - Instrumented every first-party method to ensure comprehensive span information.
+      To minimize runtime cost and code changes, instrumentation was added via an application startup hook that dynamically discovers and monkey-patches all first-party methods.
+    - Configured dependencies to propagate trace headers as part of any outgoing HTTP requests.
+  - Enabled strict type checking in backend (Python) and frontend (TypeScript) codebases, fixing latent bugs and increasing development velocity.
+    1. OpenAPI schema is automatically generated from backend and committed to repository as its own artifact.
+       A CI check ensures the schema does not deviate from the backend.
+    1. Frontend types are derived from the OpenAPI schema as part of the build process.
 - Led technical initiatives to improve GitHub governance, security, and compliance posture.
-  - Acted as technical lead and individual contributor for team's System and Organization Controls (SOC) 2 epics, resulting in
+  - Acted as technical lead and individual contributor for the team's System and Organization Controls (SOC) 2 epics, resulting in
     - 50% fewer source code control policy exceptions across the department,
     - 80% reduction in time spent gathering compliance data, and
     - a rotation process for repository-level secrets (e.g. access tokens) that is auditable.
   - Enabled GitHub repository settings to be self-served by engineering teams while ensuring automated SOC 2 compliance.
-- Collaborated with InfoSec and Compliance teams to draft a company-wide open source contribution policy.
+- Organized the first draft of a company-wide open source contribution policy, involving collaboration across Engineering, Security, and Compliance teams.
-- Improved reliability and development iteration speed of LLM agent platform through infrastructure and observability enhancements.
-  - Designed and implemented deployment automation to ensure bit-for-bit reproducibility between stage and production artifacts.
-  - Implemented backend observability to assist in troubleshooting and enable usage metrics collection.
-  - Enabled strict type checking in frontend and backend codebases, fixing latent bugs and increasing development velocity.
+  - Led grass-roots efforts within Engineering to build employee buy-in and gain endorsements from managers.
+  - Presented the in-progress document at multiple open-agenda Engineering meetings to boost visibility and recruit co-authors.
+  - Received sign-off from Engineering leadership and started the approval process within the Legal and Information Security teams.
 - Led the department's migration from a self-hosted JFrog Artifactory instance to AWS CodeArtifact.
   - All existing data from Artifactory was retained.
   - To minimize disruption to development teams, we implemented dual-publishing in the central build library during the transition phase.